diegoparrilla/slate/source/index.html.md

 * __HTTP/1.1 400 Bad Request__: The Continent code is malformed.
 Check the response text for more information about the error.

-## Check if the AS is in the private QUARANTINE-AS backlist
+## Check if the AS is in the private QUARANTINE-AS blacklist

 ```shell
 $ curl -i -H "X-Auth-Token: UUID" -X GET "https://api.apility.net/quarantine/as/<AS_NUM>"